Territorial Army (India)

-The Territorial Army (TA) of India is an auxiliary military organisation of part-time volunteers that provides support services to the Indian Army.
-It is composed of officers, junior commissioned officers, non-commissioned officers and other personnel holding ranks the same as in the Indian Army, who also have civilian occupations.
-The role of the TA is to "relieve the regular army from static duties and assist civil administration in dealing with natural calamities and maintenance of essential services", and to "provide units for the regular army as and when required".
+The Territorial Army (TA) is a military reserve force composed of part-time volunteers who provide support services to the Indian Army.
+It consists of officers, junior commissioned officers, non-commissioned officers and other personnel who hold ranks identical to those in the Indian Army, and also maintains civilian occupations.
+The primary role of the TA is to "relieve the regular army from static duties and assist civil administration in dealing with natural calamities and maintenance of essential services" and to "provide units for the regular army as and when required".